 Wild Geranium is an erect native perennial of the open woods, it reaches up to 2 feet in height.

 Fruit: An erect beak-like seed capsule, covered with hair, develops at maturity.
-The capsule has five cells, each containing one seed and when mature, the outer carpels of the capsule curl backward to expose the seeds.
+The capsule has five cells, each containing one seed and when mature, the outer upper section of the capsule curls backward to expose the seeds.
 The central stem then extends upward raising the 5 seeds, each then uncoiling its own spring-like stalk, with the remnants of the style held above them.
 The entire contraption resembles a wrought iron chandelier with five lamps.
 Each seed has long hairs attached and the coiled stalks have very short hairs.
 Seeds require 60 days of cold stratification for germination.
 Best to plant in the fall and let Winter do the work.

 Habitat: Wild Geranium is found throughout the Woodland Garden, usually in large swaths.
 It grows from rhizomes.
 Mature rhizomes are 2 to 4 inches long with branching for new growth, often forming colonies.
 It prefers loamy rich soils with the dappled sunlight of woodland conditions, moist to mesic conditions.
 See Eloise Butler's notes below.

-Names: The genus, Geranium, is from the classical Greek name Geranion which is derived from geranos, meaning 'a crane' and refers to the long beak on the carpels of the seed capsule.
+Names: The genus, Geranium, is from the classical Greek name Geranion which is derived from geranos, meaning 'a crane' and refers to the long beak on the sections of the seed capsule.
 The species name, maculatum is Latin for 'spotted'.
 The author name for the plant classification - 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: Of the four other species of Geranium that occur in Minnesota, only one other is found in Hennepin County where the Garden is located - G. bicknellii, Bicknell's Geranium.
 That species is an annual or biennial and flowers are two per cluster.
 See notes at page bottom for a complete list of Minnesota species.